-September on the Galápagos is perfect for enjoying the low season's tranquillity, lower prices, and particularly active wildlife.
+September on the Galápagos is perfect for enjoying the low season's quiet, lower prices, and particularly active wildlife.
 The Galápagos fur seals arrive during this month, sharing space with the cute sea lions and their pups.
-Visit Isabela Island to see them mating, being lazy on the pavements, and taking up space on the beaches.
-It is also the season of the penguins, and the last chance to see the humpback whales.
-Snorkel with penguins around Bartolóme Island and hike to Pinnacle Rock to enjoy beautiful sea views.
-Read on to find out why September is an excellent month to visit the Galápagos.
+Visit Isla Isabela to see them mating, pavement lounging, and taking up space on the beaches.
+It's also the season of the penguins, and the last chance to see the humpback whales.
+Snorkel with penguins around Isla Bartolóme and hike to Pinnacle Rock to enjoy beautiful sea views.

 Weather

-September is one of the coldest months of the year in the Galápagos Islands (cold being a relative term.
-It's still warm enough to enjoy hiking, walking, and land-based sightseeing tours.
-You can expect daily temperatures around 67-70 °F with sea temperatures around 70 °F. It's also one of the driest months with almost no rain, and there is no humidity during this time.
-It is a good idea to bring warmer clothes for the evenings as well as for cruises since it can get a bit chilly.
+September is one of the coldest months of the year in the Galápagos Islands (cold being a relative term; it's still warm enough to enjoy hiking, walking, and land-based sightseeing tours).
+You can expect daily temperatures around 67°F-70°F (19°C-21°C) with sea temperatures around 70°F (21°C).
+It's also one of the driest months with almost no rain, and there's no humidity during this time.
+It's a good idea to bring warmer clothes for evenings and cruises, since it can get a bit chilly.

 Crowds & Costs

-Similar to the rest of the year, traveling to the Galápagos Islands is popular, but as September marks the beginning of the low season, it becomes a lot less crowded.
-After August, it calms down significantly across the islands, which makes for a quieter getaway.
-You will also find better deals on flights and hotels, as well as on water-based and land-based tours.
-Wildlife is particularly active and you will have the chance to see animals without the crowds of other travelers.
+As with the rest of the year, traveling to the Galápagos Islands is popular, but as September marks the beginning of the low season, it becomes much less crowded.
+After August, it calms down significantly across the islands, making for a quieter getaway.
+You'll also find better deals on flights and hotels, as well as on water-based and land-based tours.
+Wildlife is particularly active, and you'll have the chance to see animals without the crowds of other travelers.
 Now is also the time to find last-minute deals on cruises and other tours.

 Where to Go

 One of September's highlights is the active wildlife.
-It is the last month to see dolphins and humpback whales around the islands before they migrate to colder waters, as it gets warmer in late fall and winter.
+It's the last month to see dolphins and humpback whales around the islands before they migrate to colder waters as temperatures rise toward the end of the year (in the northern hemisphere, late fall and winter).
 Another September highlight is seeing the Galápagos penguins, who are more active than usual.
-Visit Bartolome Islands to see them in abundance, both on land and in the water (go snorkeling to see them eye-to-eye).
+Visit Isla Bartolomé to see them in abundance, both on land and in the water (go snorkeling to see them eye-to-eye).

 Remember to respect the wild animals and never touch them.
-Sea lions are mating during September and can get more aggressive during this time of the year, especially the adults.
+Sea lions mate in September and can become more aggressive during this time of year, especially the adults.

 Plan your trip to Galapagos Islands